jowo-io/next-auth-nostr-provider/README.md

 ### Secondary

+- carefully run through the auth and data flow to look for bugs or oversights
 - investigate all `// TODO ...` comments
 - add comments to functions
 - look into JWT expire time and token api response fields